Make-School-Courses/CS-1.3-Core-Data-Structures/Class8.md

 - Compare the behaviors of your `Set` class to those of the [Python `set` type]

 ### Stretch Challenges
-- Implement `CircularBuffer` class with dynamic array
+- Implement `CircularBuffer` class (backed by dynamic array) with the following instance methods and properties:
+    - `__init__(max_size)` - initialize a new circular buffer that can store at most `max_size` items
+    - `size` - property that tracks the number of items in the buffer
+    - `is_empty` - check if the buffer is empty
+    - `is_full` - check if the buffer is full
+    - `enqueue(item)` - insert `item` at the back of the buffer
+    - `front` - return the item at the front of the buffer
+    - `dequeue` - remove and return the item at the front of the buffer
+- Annotate `enqueue` and `dequeue` methods with running time complexity analysis
 - Write unit tests for to ensure the `CircularBuffer` class is robust
-    - Include test cases for each class instance method
+    - Include test cases for each class instance method and property
 - Annotate `enqueue` and `dequeue` methods with running time complexity analysis